jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/challenges/challenge4.md

 ## Challenge 04 - Automated Governance Reporting (1hr)

 In this challenge you will be implementing [AzGovViz](https://github.com/JulianHayward/Azure-MG-Sub-Governance-Reporting) which is a PowerShell based script that iterates your Azure Tenant´s Management Group hierarchy down to Subscription level.
 It captures most relevant Azure governance capabilities such as Azure Policy, RBAC and Blueprints and a lot more.
-As part of this challenge you will be using [PSRule for Azure](https://azure.github.io/PSRule.Rules.Azure/features/) which is aligned to the Azure Well-Architected Framework (WAF).
-Tests called "rules" check the configuration of Azure resources against WAF principles.

 >Since Azure Resource Manager sometimes caches configurations and data to improve performance, it can sometimes take up to 30 minutes for changes to take effect when you assign roles or remove role assignments.